Can You Hold the Electrode While Stick Welding? When and How To

 Conclusion

-It would be better after frequent practice to weld without holding the rod for most jobs.
+It would be best after frequent practice to learn how to start the arc without holding the rod.

 More Weldpundit articles